 SECTION 3.
-All provisions of the resolutions of the City of Farmers Branch, Texas, in conflict with the provisions of this resolution be, and the same are hereby, repealed, and all other provisions not in conflict with the provisions of this resolution shall remain in full force and effect.
+All provisions of the resolutions of the City of Farmers Branch, Texas, in conflict with the provisions of this Resolution be, and the same are hereby, repealed, and all other provisions not in conflict with the provisions of this Resolution shall remain in full force and effect.

 SECTION 4.
-Should any word, sentence, paragraph, subdivision, clause, phrase or section of this resolution be adjudged or held to be void or unconstitutional, the same shall not affect the validity of the remaining portions of said resolution which shall remain in full force and effect.
+Should any word, sentence, paragraph, subdivision, clause, phrase or section of this Resolution be adjudged or held to be void or unconstitutional, the same shall not affect the validity of the remaining portions of said Resolution which shall remain in full force and effect.

 SECTION 5.
-This resolution shall become effective immediately from and after its passage.
+This Resolution shall become effective immediately from and after its passage.

-PASSED AND APPROVED BY THE CITY COUNCIL OF THE CITY OF FARMERS BRANCH, TEXAS, THIS 12th DAY OF SEPTEMBER 2017.
+PASSED AND APPROVED BY THE CITY COUNCIL OF THE CITY OF FARMERS BRANCH, TEXAS, THIS $21^{\rm ST}$ DAY OF SEPTEMBER, 2020.

-ATTEST: APPROVED: Amy Piukana, City Secretary Robert C. Dye, Mayor APPROVED AS TO FORM: Peter G. Smith, City Attorney (Approved 8/18/17)
+ATTEST: APPROVED: Amy Piukana, City Secretary Robert C. Dye, Mayor APPROVED AS TO FORM: Peter G. Smith, City Attorney (kbl:7/28/2020:116991)